 I want to use a specific ribbon or cake topper.
 When do you need anything I will be providing that I want to use on my cake?
 The actual size of the ribbon or decoration can affect the design of the cake, so the earlier we talk about these items, the better we can evaluate if any design changes need to be made.
 Also, items, such as toppers, placed on the cake may need additional support so they do not sink into the cake.
 Even a small vase is heavy enough to destroy a cake without proper support built into the design.
-Typically just sending a photo is sufficient so I can double check the size, and you can just leave the items you want on the cake table on the big day.
+Typically just sending a photo is sufficient so I can double check the size, and you can just leave the items on the cake table on the big day.

 Will you place real flowers on the cake?
 The use of fresh flowers in the design needs to be discussed up front so we can make sure we have the proper supplies to place them on the cake at delivery - you don't want water to seep out of that freshly cut flower ruining your icing!
 Also, the client is responsible for making sure your flowers are free from dirt and other debris.
 Some of the most popular wedding flowers, such as Calla lilies, are poisonous, so not all flowers are recommend as decoration on the cake.
 In addition to fresh, we have also arranged fondant, silk, and paper flowers on cakes too.